Zimbabwe Domestic Twenty20 Competition: 2008–09 season

 In the final, Western's victory was largely possible due to the efforts of spinner Mbekezeli Mabuza who took enthralling figures of 5/14.
 After Westerns had been bowled out for 116 mostly by Trevor Garwe (who was also the leading wicket-taker in this tournament) who took 4–23, Mbekezeli, along with Njabulo Ncube (who provided the key strike) dismantled the Northerns batting line-up to bring victory to their team by four runs.
-The cricket-starved Bulawayo fans, who had cheered Westerns the whole afternoon, ran onto the field to congratulate their players.
-Westerns walked away with a trophy and $1000 in cash.
-Vermeulen, who scored a century and a half century picked up the tournament's best batsman award and got another accolade for the most sixes – 15.
-Garwe and Mpofu shared the best bowler award.